paypal/paypal-ios/docs/PayPalWebCheckout/integration.md

 let payPalRequest = PayPalWebCheckoutRequest(orderID: "<ORDER_ID>")
 ```

-You can also specify the funding source for your order which are `PayPal` (default), `PayLater` and `PayPalCredit`.
+You can also specify one of the follwing funding sources for your order: `PayPal (default)`, `PayLater` or `PayPalCredit`.
-For more information go to: https://developer.paypal.com/docs/checkout/pay-later/us/
+> Click [here](https://developer.paypal.com/docs/checkout/pay-later/us/) for more information on PayPal Pay Later

 ### 6. Approve the order through the Payments SDK